HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 ## Input Parameters
 - Parameter: $opt
-   - Type: string
+   - Type: String
    - Description: Specifies the operation type

 - Parameter: $motd
-   - Type: varchar
+   - Type: String
    - Description: Message of the day.
 Stored as varchar(50) in the database

 - Parameter: $userid